ctthang/OIDC/src/CSharp/mtls-client/README.md

 - Uses a client certificate for mTLS at the token endpoint.
 - Displays Access Token after login.
 - Allows users to call the HelloWorld API through a server-side proxy that includes the client certificate in the HTTPS connection.
-- **NEW**: Supports HTTP Message Signatures per RFC 9421 when calling the API endpoint.

 ### Console app (Client Credentials Flow with mTLS and DPoP Support)

 - Demonstrates how a non-interactive client (console application) can obtain an access token using the OAuth2 Client Credentials flow with mutual TLS (mTLS) at the token endpoint.
-- **NEW**: Supports DPoP (Demonstration of Proof-of-Possession) per RFC 9449 for enhanced token security.
+- Supports DPoP (Demonstration of Proof-of-Possession) per RFC 9449 for enhanced token security.
 - Uses a client certificate to authenticate to the token endpoint and receive a certificate-bound access token.
-- **NEW**: Generates fresh DPoP proof tokens for both token requests and API calls, ensuring proper proof-of-possession validation.
+- Generates fresh DPoP proof tokens for both token requests and API calls, ensuring proper proof-of-possession validation.
-- **NEW**: Supports HTTP Message Signatures per RFC 9421 using the **NSign library** when calling the API endpoint.
+- Supports HTTP Message Signatures per RFC 9421 when calling the API endpoint.
 - Calls the HelloWorld API endpoint using the access token and the same client certificate for mTLS.
 - Validates the API response to ensure successful authentication and authorization.

 ### web-api (ASP.NET Core Web API with DPoP Validation)
 - Secured with JWT Bearer authentication.
-- **NEW**: Comprehensive DPoP proof validation according to RFC 9449 including:
+- Comprehensive DPoP proof validation according to RFC 9449 including:
   - DPoP proof JWT signature verification using embedded JWK
   - Access token binding validation via `cnf.jkt` claims
   - HTTP method (`htm`) and URI (`htu`) claim validation
   - Timestamp (`iat`) and nonce (`jti`) validation for replay protection
-- **NEW**: HTTP Message Signatures validation per RFC 9421 using the **NSign library**.
+- HTTP Message Signatures validation per RFC 9421 using the **NSign library**.
-- **CRITICAL FIX**: Properly configured to continue to controllers after successful signature verification.
 - Validates the JWT signature and the `cnf` claim against the client certificate provided via mTLS.
-- **NEW**: Configurable DPoP enforcement mode - can require DPoP authentication or accept both DPoP and Bearer tokens.
+- Configurable DPoP enforcement mode - can require DPoP authentication or accept both DPoP and Bearer tokens.
 - Exposes a HelloWorld endpoint that requires a valid, certificate-bound access token.

 ---